Eien no Yume ni Mukatte

 Eien no Yume ni Mukatte (永遠の夢に向かって) is the fourth studio album by Japanese J-pop singer and songwriter Maki Ohguro.
 It was released on 9 November 1994 under B-Gram Records.

-Album consist of four previously released singles, Anata Dake Mitsumeteru, Shiroi Graduation, Natsu ga Kuru and Eien no Yume ni Mukatte.
+The album consist of four previously released singles, Anata Dake Mitsumeteru, Shiroi Graduation, Natsu ga Kuru and Eien no Yume ni Mukatte.
 All of these four singles become her big hits which sold more than 400,000 copies, except of Anata Dake Mitsumeteru and Natsu ga Kuru which sold more than million copies.

 The album reached No. 1 in its first week on the Oricon chart.
 The album sold 1,583,000 copies.
 It's her the first album which reached million sold copies.
 It got rewarded with Gold disc by Recording Industry Association of Japan.

 Track listing

 All tracks arranged by Takeshi Hayama.